-If a state agency uses an applicable federal law or regulation as authority to reimburse a travel expense, then the supporting documentation for the reimbursement must include the agency ADA coordinator's written determination that the law or regulation requires the reimbursement.
+- If a state agency uses an applicable federal law or regulation as authority to reimburse a travel expense, then the supporting documentation for the reimbursement must include the agency American Disability Act coordinator's written determination that the law or regulation requires the reimbursement.
 The document must contain the signature of the coordinator.

-Travelers must specify the reason for the charges when completing the TRS form and must attach the physician's determination.
+Travelers must specify the reason for the charges when completing the TA and Expense Report and must attach the physician's determination.

 Prospective employees/students and consultants may be reimbursed for the actual cost of meals and lodging - not to exceed the GSA per diem rate for San Antonio - and appropriate transportation expenses.